 Ambient is noted for the quality and ambience of its aircraft interiors, as well as for its excellent inflight meals and amenities, which together regularly places it among the world’s best airlines.
 The carrier’s long-range, intercontinental route network connects London-LHR to 24 destinations in Africa, the Americas, Asia, and Oceania.

-Ambient operates an all wide-body fleet comprised of Boeing 777-300ER and Boeing 787-9 aircraft that offer passengers a 4 class configuration:
+Ambient operates an all wide-body fleet comprised of Boeing 777-300ER and Boeing 787-9 aircraft, as well as the newer Aria S242 Supersonic airliner, offering passengers a 4 class configuration:

 Economy;